Modular resurgent structures: Examples of modular resurgent series

-A result analogous to Theorem~\ref{thm:lewis-Zagier_median} applies for an odd sequence of complex numbers $A_m$, $m \in \IZ_{\ne 0}$, \emph{i.e.}, such that $A_m=-A_{-m}$.
-In this case, the generating function in Eq.~\eqref{eq: LZ-f} satisfies $f(-y)=f(y)$ for $y \in \IC\setminus\IR$, and $L_1(s)=2 \sum_{m=1}^{\infty} \tfrac{A_m}{m^s}$ is the only non-trivial $L$-function.
-Moreover, we expect a similar result for Maass cusps forms that are invariant under a discrete subgroup of $\mathsf{PSL}_2(\IZ)$. \begin{rmk} The example of even Maass cusp forms discussed here displays an interesting feature.
+\begin{rmk} The example of even Maass cusp forms discussed above displays an interesting feature.
 Indeed, the cocycle $\psi(y)$ in Eq.~\eqref{eq: psi-LZ} is proportional to the function $\psi_1(y)$ in Eq.~\eqref{eq: psi1-LZ} by means of Eq.~\eqref{eq: f_LZ}.
-Consequently, it follows from Theorems~\ref{thm:lewis-Zagier_QM} and~\ref{thm:lewis-Zagier_median} that the Borel--Laplace sums $s_0\big(y\tilde{f}_\pm(y)\big)$ are proportional to $\psi(-1/y)$.
+Consequently, it follows from Theorems~\ref{thm:lewis-Zagier_QM} and~\ref{thm:lewis-Zagier_median} that the Borel--Laplace sums $s_0\big[y\tilde{f}_\pm\big]$ are proportional to $\psi(-1/y)$.
 We expect this property to hold more generally when both Conjectures~\ref{conj:quantum_modular1} and~\ref{conj:quantum_modular2} (or, equivalently, Conjectures~\ref{conj:quantum_modular1-Q} and~\ref{conj:quantum_modular2-Q}) are verified---potentially, under some additional assumptions on the $q$-series.
-In other words, we expect the cocycles of (a well-defined class of) $q$-series whose asymptotic expansions have a modular resurgent structure to occur as Borel--Laplace sums. \end{rmk}
+In other words, we expect the cocycles of (a well-defined class of) $q$-series whose asymptotic expansions have a modular resurgent structure to occur as Borel--Laplace sums.
+We leave further investigation to future work. \end{rmk}